t4d-gmbh/working-with-git/source/content/principles/healthy_reference.md

 ## Healthy Reference

-> A pre-requirement to successfully develop any change, or new feature, is **to be able to start-off from a functional state**.
+> A prerequisite for successfully developing any change or new feature is **starting from a functional state**.

-In the <i class="fab fa-git"></i>-context this translates to:
+In the context of <i class="fab fa-git"></i>-, this means that:

-**At any time all developers know of a specific commit on a specific branch that represents a healthy state**.
+**At any time, all developers are aware of a specific commit on a specific branch that represents a healthy state**.

-More precisely this state should:
+More precisely, this state should:

-- contain most of the history, i.e. as recent as possible;
+- Contain most of the history, i.e. as recent as possible.
-- have a minimal chance to contain errors;
+- Have a minimal chance of containing errors.
-- be functional.
-Meaning that it should be possible to build and run the software.
+- Be functional, meaning it should be possible to build and run the software.

 {% if slide %}
 ```{toctree}